orbitmines/archive/projects/Project - Story & Lore.md

 ---
 ### Chapter []
 *What do you do in a world where finding something is the only scarce resource.
-Where copying and redistributing is effortless. *
+Where copying and redistributing is effortless.
+Is this our world now?
+Or will we seek artificial scarcity.*
 ***[], []***
-***, 2XXX***
+***, 2024***

 ---
 ### Chapter []